 Lodging: Mission Essential.
 Guest services will continue to provide quality customer service to our guests during period of inclement weatherand delayed reporting.
 Lodging will ensure that walkways are cleared however, we ask that our guests are aware that there may be expected delaysduring inclement weather.

-Fitness: Non Mission Essential.
+Fitness: Non-Mission Essential.
 The field house will follow the inclement weather schedule for non-essential personnel based on guidance provided through the chain of command, i.e., late reporting or base closure.
-When there is a delayed start, the Offutt Field House will open two hours prior to the base opening.
-If the base is to open at 10 a.m., the field house will open at 8 a.m.
+When there is a delayed start, the Offutt Field House will open when the base is set to open.
+Members can use 24-hour access capabilities until the base opens.
 Fitness Testing: If Offutt is in a two-hour delayed reporting, the first testing session will be conducted at 0930 and the second session will be at 1230.
 Individuals will be allowed to reschedule without a no-show letter being sent out.
 If the delay last longer than two hours we notify UFPM's to reschedule the individual at another time.

-CDC & Youth For delayed reporting CDC & Youth are open/ If the base is closed, the CDC and YP are closed unless instructed otherwise.
+CDC & Youth For delayed reporting CDC & Youth will open one hour prior to the delayed start (i.e. if delayed start is for 10 am, CDC and Youth will open at 9 am) / If the base is closed, the CDC and YP are closed unless instructed otherwise.